 Galvanic or electrolytic corrosion occurs when two different materials are in contact via an electrolyte.
 A typical example is the water heater, where the anode rod is made of magnesium, a water tank is made of steel, while the electrolyte is water.
 In this case, the deterioration occurs as the molecules of one material are drawn toward the molecules of the other material, resulting in a chemical reaction - corrosion.

-This is why an anode rod is called a sacrificial rod, and its rate of corrosion is increased as the water becomes hotter or acidic.
+This is why an anode rod is called a sacrificial rod, and its rate of depletion is increased as the water becomes hotter or acidic.
 As the water tank is made of steel and acts as the cathode, the anode rod had to be made of the material which can be attacked first protecting the metal tank - so zinc, aluminum, and magnesium are found to be the best options for the anodes.

 Atmospheric corrosion, also known as oxidation, is caused by the moisture and gases found in the air.
 For example, ferrous metals, such as iron, when exposed to the air, form iron oxide or, as we know it - rust.
 Every molecule is affected by this reaction until the metal rusts away completely.
-Non-ferrous materials are not affected by corrosion in this case.
+Non-ferrous materials are not affected by this process in this case.

 Water that is in contact with the rust is not safe to drink, wash, and any other use.